randomwithnoname/security-advice/software/use/molly.md

 Aside from the features listed on [its README](https://github.com/mollyim/mollyim-android#features), it also lets you hide the calls tab which completely hides the navigation bar when stories are disabled.

 Molly can also be installed alongside Signal, which means you can use 2 Signal accounts without needing to use an Android Work Profile or Private Space.
-However, you cannot use the same phone number on both apps at the same time unless you setup Molly as a linked device.
-Only the last app registered will remain active, and the other will go offline.
+However, you cannot register your account on both apps at the same time.
+Molly as a linked device though, so it can be used while the primary device (app) is offline.
+Only the primary app registered will remain active, and the other will go offline.

 If you are currently a Signal user and want to use Molly instead of Signal (with the same phone number), see [Migrating From Signal](https://github.com/mollyim/mollyim-android/wiki/Migrating-From-Signal) on the Molly wiki.